cbuelvasc/investment-calculator-app/README.md

 This project follows GitFlow branching model with emoji-based commits and automated semantic versioning.

+For a detailed step-by-step guide on our workflow process, including when to create releases after new features or bugfixes, please refer to [GitFlow Workflow Guide](docs/gitflow-workflow-guide.md).

 #### Setup Instructions

 1. Install required tools: